redwoodjs/redwood/docs/docs/mailer.md

 Redwood currently maintains and provides the following handlers:
 * [@redwoodjs/mailer-handler-in-memory](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/in-memory) which is a simple in-memory handler typically used for testing
 * [@redwoodjs/mailer-handler-nodemailer](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/nodemailer) which allows you to use [nodemailer](https://nodemailer.com/)
-* [@redwoodjs/mailer-handler-studio](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/studio) which sends emails to the redwood studio using nodemailer internally
+* [@redwoodjs/mailer-handler-studio](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/studio) which sends emails to the RedwoodJS Studio using nodemailer internally
-* [@redwoodjs/mailer-handler-resend](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/resend) which allows you to use [resend](https://resend.com/)
+* [@redwoodjs/mailer-handler-resend](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers/resend) which allows you to use [Resend](https://resend.com/)

 Again, you can also find community-maintained handlers by searching across npm, our forums, and our other community spaces.